 There are ownership restrictions for S Corps that do not apply to LLCs.

 Partnerships can be informal business entities, which means there are no filing requirements and few, if any, maintenance requirements.
-Partnerships are not generally recognized as legal entities for tax purposes, which means profits and losses are allocated to the partners individually as a pass-through.
+Partnerships are not generally recognized as business entities for tax purposes, which means profits and losses are allocated to the partners individually as a pass-through.

 There are number of risks to a partnership that warrant careful attention.
-The most important is that any partner in the partnership can bind all the other partners so that each partner is individually liable for each obligation of the entire partnership.
+The most important risk is that any partner in the partnership can bind all the other partners so that each partner is individually liable for each obligation of the entire partnership.
 There are certainly ways around this problem and a number of statutory alternatives have emerged, but founders should be thoughtful about partnership formation.

 A general partnership is disregarded for tax purposes.
 However, partners are strictly liable for the debts of the partnership.
-Debts include financial indebtedness from any source as well as contractual obligations.
+Debts includes financial indebtedness from any source as well as contractual obligations.
 A general partnership must have at least two general partners (GPs).